codtilidie/nepali_embosed_number_plate_detection/README.md

 You can view the full project report [here](./docs/ARV.docx).

 ### Dataset
-The full training images can be downloaded from Google Drive:
+The full training images with labesls can be downloaded from Google Drive:
 [Download here](https://drive.google.com/file/d/1saP-M1m2jGIipcdtLUqupTHuyXWUJsAz/view?usp=sharing)